mia-platform/documentation/docs/development_suite/advanced_name_core.md

 In the advanced section of the API Console it is possible to extend some features of the Mia-Platform components.
 In this section you will find all the information to give more power to your platform

+!!! info "**Requirements**"
+    To change all the advanced settings, users should access the API Console and go to the Advanced Section

 ## How to change the name of core services
 Action:
-1. Access the API console and go to the advanced section

-2. Go to **Section: api-console-config/ core-service.json**
+1. Go to **Section: api-console-config/ core-service.json**

-3. Here you fill find an empty file.
+2. Here you fill find an empty file.

 If you want to change the name of a service you will need to compile a json file with the structure similar to the one shown below: